initialed85/the-last-ci-image-you-will-ever-need/README.md

 The following variants are available at different tags:

--   `initialed85/the-last-ci-image-you-will-ever-need:latest` (has everything)
+- `initialed85/the-last-ci-image-you-will-ever-need:everything` (has everything)
+  - This is also the default at `initialed85/the-last-ci-image-you-will-ever-need:latest`
 - `initialed85/the-last-ci-image-you-will-ever-need:docker` (has just enough to build and push Docker containers)
 - `initialed85/the-last-ci-image-you-will-ever-need:kubernetes` (has just enough to do Kubernetes deployments)
 - `initialed85/the-last-ci-image-you-will-ever-need:postgres` (has just enough to do some barebones Postgres automation with psql and jq)

 ## What's it got?

--   `latest` tag / `everything` tag
+- `everything` / `latest` tags
   - ca-certificates
   - curl
   - tcpdump
   - netcat
   - ping
   - docker
   - node
   - rust
   - go
   - kubectl
   - kustomize
   - atlas
   - python3
   - ripgrep
   - gojsonschema
   - prettier
   - black
   - EAS
   - ssh
   - AWSCLIv2
   - pytest
   - entr
   - git
   - jq
   - nmap
 - `docker` tag
   - ca-certificates
   - curl
   - docker
   - git
   - AWSCLIv2
 - `kubernetes` tag
   - ca-certificates
   - curl
   - kubectl
   - kustomize
   - prettier
   - AWSCLIv2

 ## Where should the code go?